grafana/loki/docs/sources/configure/_index.md

 # Disable recording rules remote-write.
 [ruler_remote_write_disabled: <boolean>]

-# Deprecated: Use 'ruler_remote_write_config' instead.
-Custom HTTP headers to be
-# sent along with each remote write request.
-Be aware that headers that are set
-# by Loki itself can't be overwritten.
-[ruler_remote_write_headers: <headers>]

 # Configures global and per-tenant limits for remote write clients.
 A map with
 # remote client id as key.
 ruler_remote_write_config: